resheku/my-awesome/README.md

 - [r-wasm/quarto-live](https://github.com/r-wasm/quarto-live) - WebAssembly powered code blocks and exercises for both the R and Python languages in Quarto documents
 - [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
 - [renovatebot/renovate](https://github.com/renovatebot/renovate) - Home of the Renovate CLI: Cross-platform Dependency Automation by Mend.io
-- [rivet-gg/rivetkit](https://github.com/rivet-gg/rivetkit) - 🧰 Lightweight libraries for backends.
-Install one package, scale to production.
+- [rivet-gg/rivetkit](https://github.com/rivet-gg/rivetkit) - 🧰 Rivet Actors is a library that provides durable state, realtime, and scalability.
+Easily self-hostable and works with your infrastructure.
 Just a library, no SaaS.
 - [sam-goodwin/alchemy](https://github.com/sam-goodwin/alchemy) - Infrastructure as TypeScript
 - [schickling/chromeless](https://github.com/schickling/chromeless) - 🖥  Chrome automation made simple.
 Runs locally or headless on AWS Lambda.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.